eren006/hello_flask/readme.md

 ## Test Cases

 - Few test cases have been written in test_app.py.
 You can simply just run that code and run the test cases.
+Please ensure the original flask project is running as well.

 ## Github Link